rozek/node-red-flow-llama/README.md

 ## Usage ##

 The prompt itself and any inference parameters have to be passed as properties of the msg object.
+The prompt is expected in `msg.payload` and will later be replaced by the result of the inference.

 The following properties are supported:

 * `payload` - this is the actual prompt
 * `seed` -